wez/wezterm/docs/config/lua/wezterm/font.md

 }
 ```

+The first parameter is the name of the font; the name can be one of the following types of names:

+* The font family name, eg: `"JetBrains Mono"`.
+The family name doesn't include any style information (such as weight, stretch or italic), which can be specified via the *attributes* parameter.
+This is the recommended name to use for the font, as it the most compatible way to resolve an installed font.
+* The computed *full name*, which is the family name with the sub-family (which incorporates style information) appended, eg: `"JetBrains Mono Regular".
+* (Since nightly) The *postscript name*, which is an ostensibly unique name identifying a given font and style that is encoded into the font by the font designer.

+When specifying a font using its family name, the second *attributes* parameter
-The second parameter is an optional table that can be used to specify some
+is an optional table that can be used to specify style attributes; the
-attributes; the following keys are allowed:
+following keys are allowed:

 * `bold` - whether to select a bold variant of the font (default: `false`)
 * `italic` - whether to select an italic variant of the font (default: `false`)

+When attributes are specified, the font must match both the family name and attributes in order to be selected.

 ```lua
 local wezterm = require 'wezterm';